 - Delete the Active Directory application:

-- Open the Azure Active Directory service.
+- Open the Azure Active Directory blade.

 - From the menu, select App registrations.